dragosrobertn/KNContacts/README.md

 import Contacts
 import KNContacts

-var allContacts = KNContactBook(id: "allContacts")
+var contactBook = KNContactBook(id: "allContacts")

 // Retrieve or create your CNContact list from a store - KNContacts does *not* handle authorisation for you.
 // Make sure you have all necessary key descriptors.